-In the second year of their training Students will undertake a practical exploration of movement expression which applies to a number of historical periods, including Elizabethan, Restoration, Romantic, Victorian and Edwardian.
-Students will Examine and embody movement codes of characters from different historical eras and will complete a detailed study of character behaviour and engage in physical transformation.
-The students will become aware of movement terms and references common in the texts of period plays and learn to apply period dances to scene studies.
+In the second year of their training Students will undertake a practical exploration of movement expression which applies to a number of historical periods and varying cultural contexts.
+Students will Examine and embody movement codes of character and will complete a detailed study of social behaviour, costume, etiquette, gestural language and engage in physical transformation.
+The students will become aware of movement terms and references common in the texts of various plays.
+The students will also experience numerous folk and historical dances and apply them to scene studies.